-5.1 Hotel Reservations
+Hotel Reservations

-Reservations for the hotel are sent in before each meeting and members are asked to call and confirm check-in and check-out dates and hold with your credit card.
-These rooms are part of a contract for the whole meeting.
-To meet our room block obligations, members are expected to stay at that hotel.
+Reservations for the hotel should be made under the Council room block, in advance of each meeting.
+The Council's travel coordinator will email details, and members are asked to make reservations accordingly.
+These rooms are part of a contract for the whole meeting, and to meet our room block obligations, AP members are expected to stay at that hotel.

-5.2 Airline Reservations
+Airline Reservations